-The NSF Leadership-in-Writing is the latest addition to the suite of annual NSF contests.
+The NorthSouth Foundation Leadership-in-Writing is the latest addition to the suite of annual NorthSouth Foundation contests.
 It is intended to encourage good writing skills while nurturing creativity, the ability to think quickly, and present well-connected ideas persuasively and succinctly.
 It is designed to be in line with the "timed writing" component of current standardized tests (SAT).
 Good writing style will be the key differentiating characteristic in identifying the winners.

-The essays will be scored by a qualified panel of NSF Essay Contest judges (three judge will score each essay).
+The essays will be scored by a qualified panel of NorthSouth Foundation Essay Contest judges (three judge will score each essay).
 Every submitted essay will be read and ranked by every judge on the panel.
-Depending on the number of contestants, winners will be identified based on NSF Leadership in Writing Contest judging rules.
+Depending on the number of contestants, winners will be identified based on NorthSouth Foundation Leadership in Writing Contest judging rules.
 The decisions by the judges shall be final and shall not be subject to any further appeal.

 Results will be announced within 2 to 3 weeks after the contest.
-All regional and national contest results shall be posted on the NSF website.
+All regional and national contest results shall be posted on the NorthSouth Foundation website.